jon-jacky/Piety/BRANCH.md

 This is the *metakey* branch.

 - **metakey**.
 Support the *Meta* key modifier, often provided by the *Alt* key on the keyboard.
-Add Meta key editing commands  similar to those in *readline* and *Emacs*.
+Add Meta key display editing commands similar to those in *readline* and *Emacs*: *M-b M-d M-f M-j M-v M-lt M-gt M-q*

+  Add *control-x* or *C_x* prefix for display editing commands similar to *Emacs*: *C-x o C-x 1 C-x 2 C-x C-x*

+  To invoke commands, use *M-x* like *Emacs*, no longer *C-x* which is now a prefix.

+  Add *C-j* display editing command to execute current line in buffer with Python and append output to the end of the buffer, makes any buffer into a Python REPL with a saved transcript.

+  Add *shell.sh()* function for invoking the system shell, add *edo* Z command and *M-j* display editing command to execute current line with system shell and append output to end of buffer.

+  *edsel* internals: use *load_line()*, *store_line()* methods consistently to move text between persistent text buffer and line buffer used for editing.

+  Bug fix: paragraph fill *]J* command *M-q* display editing command handle the last line of the buffer correctly.

+  Revise *.md* and *.txt* files to explain new shell function and new display editing commands with *M-* modifier and *C-x* prefix, etc.

   Begun 15 Feb 2021.

 Recent work in the *master* branch: